 Support for older patients on other wards is provided by our specialist registrar, specialist nurses and the on-call consultant.

 Much of our research is carried out by the Clinical Age Research Unit, an internationally recognised centre for studying the process of ageing.

 Preparing for your appointment

-Please bring an up-to-date list of your medication, including tablets you take that have not been prescribed by your GP, such as over the counter tablets or herbal medicines.
+Please bring with you an up-to-date list of your medications, including non-prescription tablets or herbal medicines.

 Suite 2, Ground Floor, Golden Jubilee Wing, King's College Hospital, Denmark Hill, London, SE5 9RS